‘Family Guy’ Is Going ‘Stick It To James Woods’ By Changing Name Of High School

 — Entertainment Weekly (@EW) June 10, 2017

 Indiewire pointed out that Woods, who has starred in movies like Casino and Videodrome, has angered some Family Guy fans by expressing right-wing viewpoints on Twitter.
-Earlier this month, The Telegraph dubbed Woods “the angriest Republican in Hollywood” after the actor complained about his “political liberal” agent deciding to celebrate Independence Day by dropping Woods as a client.
+Earlier this month, the Telegraph dubbed Woods “the angriest Republican in Hollywood” after the actor complained about his “political liberal” agent deciding to celebrate Independence Day by dropping Woods as a client.

 Woods is a fervent Donald Trump supporter who has called for the president to “unleash the dogs of war,” as reported by The Wrap.
 He made a graphic homophobic comment about Anderson Cooper after the CNN host rolled his eyes at Trump surrogate Kellyanne Conway, and he once suggested that an underage gender creative boy would grow up to be a serial killer.
 He’s also compared DACA recipients to larvae, and he recently went after Parkland High School shooting survivor David Hogg.

 #DACA is a yet another voter fraud scam by the Democrats, pure and simple. #DemocratLarvae